gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/upgrades-and-migrations-within-same-server-gij-self-managed.md

 2. Remove all repositories data from the `/data/git-plugin/` folder in the new Jira home directory (i.e. remove all folders which have the next format: `'<repositoryID>_<repositoryName>'`)

-3. Reconnect to all integrations/repositories using new credentials or existing credentials from the exported save file via [Bulk Change import](/git-integration-for-jira-data-center/import-existing-repositories-via-bulk-change-gij-self-managed/).
-Your stored SSH keys will be migrated automatically.
+3. Reconnect to all integrations/repositories using new or existing credentials.
+Your stored SSH keys will stil be migrated automatically.

 ## Migration within the same server when Jira HOME path is changed (Recommended)